-If you have ever marveled at the fascinating patterns of the aged reflective surface of a very old mirror, you have a good idea of what we can reproduce using modern processes.
-From smaller pieces or tiles to large scale wall mounted pieces, the antiqued mirror looks we can create will evoke that special look of days past.
+If you have ever marveled at the fascinating patterns of the aged reflective surface of a very old mirror that has been distressed by years of use and exposure, you have a good idea of the antique mirror glass we can reproduce using modern processes.
+From smaller pieces or tiles to large scale wall mounted or horizontal surface pieces, the antique mirror look that we create will evoke that special enchanting look of days past.
+This process softens the reflection of light to create a pleasant, elegant ambiance that is easy on the eyes.

-The following excerpts from Wikipedia give some background on the history of mirror production, and they give some valuable insights into a few of the looks we can reproduce using today's technologies:
+The following excerpts from Wikipedia offer some illuminating background on the history of mirror production and give some valuable insights into the kinds of looks we can reproduce using modern glass production techniques:

 "The earliest manufactured mirrors were pieces of polished stone such as obsidian, a naturally occurring volcanic glass...
 Mirrors of polished copper were crafted in Mesopotamia from 4000 BC, and in ancient Egypt from around 3000 BC.
 Polished stone mirrors from Central and South America date from around 2000 BC onwards.
 In China, bronze mirrors were manufactured from around 2000 BC...